 Factors such as industrialization, excess burning of fossil fuel, deforestation, and release of greenhouse gases have contributed to drastic atmospheric changes and in turn climate change of the Earth.

-1. What is the primary role of the atmosphere in controlling Earth's climate?
+1. What is the role of the atmosphere in climate control?

-4. What would happen to Earth's climate if our planet had no atmosphere?
+9. What would happen to Earth’s climate without an atmosphere?